hello-weiran/clean-empty-dir/README.md

 # clean-emplty-dir

-> one command to clean empty dirs recursively.
+> one command to clean all empty dirs recursively.

 # usage
 ```bash